robert-abc/helsinki/README.md

 * Input: blurred images from the dataset (training set)
 * Output: resulting images from the DIP network (only)

-The first step is to fit a generator network (defined by the user) to a single degraded image, repeating for all images of the training set.
+The part one is to fit a generator network (defined by the user) to a single degraded image, repeating for all images of the training set.
 In this sense, DIP is a learning-free method, as it depends solely on the degraded image.
 Also, no sharp image from the HDC is used in this part one.
 The deep generator network is a parametric function <img src="https://render.githubusercontent.com/render/math?math=f_{\theta}(z)">